ApoorvTyagi/Magical-Python/README.md

 2.Check if a website is down

-3.Audio to text convertor(audio file included in repo)
+3.Audio to text convertor

-4.Forming a word cloud
+4.Creating a word cloud

 5.WhatsApp spammer with GUI

+6.Finding Difference B/W 2 similar looking images

 ###### Please feel free to Pull/Fork/Contribute.